pagkly/Zed/Investopedia3/United States Aircraft Insurance Group (USAIG).md

 ## USAIG Today

 "USAIG is neither a single insurance company nor a corporation.
-It’s a pool of member firms, all highly rated [property and casualty insurance](https://www.investopedia.com/terms/c/casualtyinsurance.asp) and [reinsurance](https://www.investopedia.com/terms/r/reinsurance.asp) companies.
+It’s a pool of member firms, all highly rated [[property and casualty insurance]](https://www.investopedia.com/terms/c/casualtyinsurance.asp) and [[reinsurance]](https://www.investopedia.com/terms/r/reinsurance.asp) companies.
 We’re proud to say that our members all carry A.M.
-Best ratings ranging from A to A++," the company [notes on its website](https://www.usau.com/#).
+Best ratings ranging from A to A++," the company [[notes on its website]](https://www.usau.com/#).
 "United States Aircraft Insurance Group and Canadian Aircraft Insurance Group each comprise a pool of highly rated property-casualty insurers.
 United States Aviation Underwriters, a licensed New York agent, serves as manager for USAIG.
 USAU’s Canadian subsidiary manages the CAIG pool.
 Every policy written through USAIG or CAIG uses capacity that is admitted in all 50 United States or throughout Canada."

 Each member company must meet minimum ratings requirements – at least an “A” rating with either A.M.
 Best or Standard & Poor’s and hold a required statutory surplus of $1 billion or greater.
 In addition, we go the extra step of requiring each member company, through a security agreement, to fund a trust account to meet 100 percent of their respective net liabilities, the company stated.